Grools/grools-application/README.md

 ```

 ## CSV format
-The file need start with the corresponding header:
+The file need to start with the corresponding header:
 ```csv
 Name;EvidenceFor;Type;isPresent;Source;Label;Description
 ```